A Beginner’s Guide to Cyberpunk – 4 Seminal Titles to Check Out

 Powered by Geek & Sundry

 What began as an adaptation of Philip K. Dick’s novel Do Androids Dream of Electric Sheep became something else entirely in the hands of Ridley Scott in this 1982 film.
 Scott drew heavily on noir influences for this sci-fi tale of a bounty hunter tracking down escaped robots on Earth.
 Deckard’s case takes him into the rarefied air of corporate scions and the rain-slicked streets where real animals no longer exist.
 It also ends on an ambiguous note that fans and filmmakers have argued for decades.
-The recent sequel still leaves the question unanswered but provided even more glimpses into a future world filled with wonder and with despair.
+The sequel still leaves the question unanswered, but provided even more glimpses into a future world filled with wonder and with despair.

-When most people hear the word cyberpunk the image they form in their mind is likely one from this film, like a beat-up car flying through a futuristic skyline or the bright neon signage of a dingy street where Deckard chases his prey.
+When most people hear the word cyberpunk, the image they form in their mind is likely one from this film, like a beat-up car flying through a futuristic skyline or the bright neon signage of a dingy street where Deckard chases his prey.

 This 1984 novel by William Gibson was where many of the tropes of cyberpunks found their origins.
-It highlighted the clash between the high tech elements of the future and the low life members of society’s fringe that are used by the powerful to get their dirty work done.
+It highlighted the clash between the high-tech elements of the future and the low-life members of society’s fringe that are used by the powerful to get their dirty work done.
 Elements of the setting had come from Gibson short stories like Johnny Mnemonic and Burning Chrome, but this collects everything together in a heist that involved cybernetically enhanced assassins and brain hacking computer experts that influenced two of the largest tabletop games of the 80s.
 Some folks think that Neuromancer influenced Blade Runner or vice-versa, but as often is he case it was the same influences working on creators in different ways.

 Neuromancer heavily influenced the tabletop games that claimed to be part of the cyberpunk genre, primarily through the central conceit of rogue outcasts of society banding together to steal something from the corporations that rule everything.
+Apple TV+ will soon bring to life a Neuromancer live-action series, exciting news for cyberpunk fans.

 R. Talsorian Games released groundbreaking RPG in 1988.
 It was inspired primarily by Hardwired, a Walter Jon Williams novel that mixed in a dash of post-apocalyptic surroundings to the glamorously gritty cities of cyberpunk.
 The game focused on the same heist structure used in Neuromancer to allow players to go on adventures without worrying about alignment or heroics like other RPGs.
-If this name sounds familiar to video game fans, that’s because this is the setting and system the upcoming CD Projekt video game is using for its first-person RPG Cyberpunk 2077.
+If this name sounds familiar to video game fans, that’s because this is the setting and system the CD Projekt video game is using for its first-person RPG Cyberpunk 2077.

-This game influenced a lot of the good and bar tropes that are part of cyberpunk tales, such as the focus on cool guns and gadgets used by the main characters to the idea that too much cyberware makes a person cold or emotionless.
+This game influenced a lot of the good and bad tropes that are part of cyberpunk tales, such as the focus on cool guns and gadgets used by the main characters to the idea that too much cyberware makes a person cold or emotionless.

 Shadowrun